propublica/landline/doc/doc.md

 ## Dependencies

 Landline itself only relies on Underscore.js.
 Stateline relies on jQuery, Underscore and Raphael.js.
+NB: If you'd like to support Internet Explorer < 9, use jQuery 1.x.

 ### Landline